chisumo2016/docker-kubernetes/DOCKER PART TWO.md

 ## Container and Volumes

     - What is a Volume ?
+        * For data persistence
         * Special type of directory in a container typicall referred to as a "Data Volume".
         * Can be shared and reused  among containers
         * Updates to an image won't affect the data volume
         * Data volumes are persisted  even after the container is deleted

+        NB: Data is gone !
+When restarting or removing a container, the data in Virtual File system will be gon /var/lib/mysql/data.
+        * Host  /home/mount/data ->Host File System (Physical) plug the physical file systemm path (folder, directory) into /var/lib/mysql/data -> Container File System(Virtual)
+        * Folder in physical host file system is mounted into the virtual file system of docker .
+        * Data gets automatically replicated .

     - Volume Overview
         You have container ---->Volume(/Var/www) can be wtitten to docker host Docker Host ---> container ----> Volume(/var/www)
-        Detele the container - the volume is still there
+        Delete the container - the volume is still there

 ## Source Code , Volumes and Containers